 For the future of your company and your employees, it is important that employees continue to hone their knowledge, skills and experience.
-To streamline your development programs and learning course, it is important to review career opportunities within the company and the professions in the labour market now in the future.
+To streamline your development programs and learning course, it is important to train employees, review career opportunities within the company and the professions in the labour market now in the future.

 1: Set up a procedure

 First of all, draw up an internal process of training and development programs.
 This way, employees know the requirements, eligibility and application process.
 This includes also working agreements and clarification.
 Management or supervisory bodies, will be showing the training programs which are in line with the market and complies with laws and regulations.

 2: Review future needs

 Examine the job positions and competencies the company will need in the coming months or years.
 This requires a clear view of the future, and the possible gaps.
 Match the current skills of employees with the required needs and decide which employees are eligible for further training or retraining.

 3: Discuss goals